Administrative Staff:

 Sarah O. (she/her) Psychology, Cognitive Neuroscience

-My name is Sarah and I am a fourth year PhD student in the Cognitive Neuroscience program!
-I have 3 years of experience working with students on their writing, including second language writing.
+My name is Sarah and I am a fifth year PhD student in the Cognitive Neuroscience program!
+I have 4 years of experience working with students on their writing, including second language writing.
 I especially enjoy working on research proposals, application pieces (e.g., personal statements, CVs), and manuscripts.
 One of my strengths is helping students emphasize the most important points in their writing.
 I am excited to work with writers in any specialty!
 Language(s): English

 Serena N. (she/her) English with minors in Political Science and Legal Studies